julien-garcia13/record-cam-sh/README.md

 # Record CAM RTSP

-A Bash script used to record the RTSP stream from a camera via a NAS server.
+A Bash script used to record the RTSP stream from a camera from an NAS server.

 ## Usage